Measles

 Prevention

-All UK travellers should make sure they are up to date with the measles, mumps and rubella (MMR) vaccine, according to current UK recommendations.
+All UK travellers should make sure they are up to date with the measles, mumps and rubella (MMR) or measles, mumps, rubella and chickenpox (MMRV) vaccines, according to current UK recommendations.

 Details on measles containing vaccines can be found in Summary of Product Characteristics (SPC), electronic medicines compendium.